Madison HEART Bylaws

 Guidelines for Using HEART Funds

-Volunteer positions have one year term limits so that a broader representation of the group can be experienced from year to year.
-The two Yahoo moderators are staggered two year positions, so that the technical knowledge can be passed along.
-The web page manager is a permanent position because of the payment requirements.
+Volunteer positions have one-year term limits so that a broader representation of the group can be experienced from year to year.
+The web manager is a long-term position due to the technical nature of the position.

 It is highly preferable that volunteers have been a member of HEART for at least one homeschool year.
 The members volunteering for these positions can have their membership fee waived for the year, as it is a significant time commitment.
 If more than one person has volunteered for a position, a name will be drawn out of a hat.